-Plenty of fore/aft adjustment and a claimed weight of 339g for a size 42.
-Available in three colours in sizes 37 to 47 EUR including half sizes.
+The Terra Powerstrap X4 shoes weigh 339g for a size 42 according to Fizik, and are available in three colours in sizes 37 to 47 EU including half sizes.

 Buy now US: Fizik Terra Powerstrap X4 at Wiggle for $180.00

-We highly rated Rapha’s first foray in to the off road market when we tested a pair, finding them a well designed, quality option for the off-road rider.
-We found them to be exceptionally comfortable with the laces providing a secure fit, although, again this closure system does make adjustment more tricky than a dial or full Velcro closure.
+We highly rated Rapha’s first foray with in-house design (rather than their former collaboration with Giro) when we tested a pair of their Explore shoes, a well designed, quality option for the off-road rider.
+The pair were exceptionally comfortable with laces providing a secure fit, although this closure system does make adjustment more tricky than a dial, ratchet or full velcro closure.

-The Micro fibre upper has an element of ventilation, but not enough that your foot will get soaked on the first outing.
+The microfibre upper has an element of ventilation, but not enough that your foot will get soaked when splashing though puddles.

-The rubber sole with deep lugs is grippy enough for most terrain, and as the carbon shank doesn’t run the full length of the shoe, there’s enough give to make the shoes comfortable to walk or run in off the bike, although it’s worth mentioning that there are no removable toe studs.
+The natural rubber sole with deep tread is grippy enough for most terrain, and as the carbon shank doesn’t run the full length of the shoe, there’s just enough give to make the shoes comfortable to walk or run in off the bike, although it’s worth mentioning that there are no removable toe studs.

-Plenty of fore/aft adjustment and a weight of 340g for a size 42 means it is not the lightest option on the market.
-Available in four colours across the range (although the signature pink seems a rare find) and in sizes 36 to 47EUR.
+With a weight of 340g for a size 42, the Explore shoes are not the lightest option on the market.
+They are available in four colours across the range (although the signature pink seems a rare find).

 Read more: Rapha Explore shoe review

-The S-Works version with it’s dual Boa system was launched in 2019, but the £340 price tag somewhat limited their appeal.
-The Recon 1.0 however are significantly more accessible, although this has meant a redesign.
+The S-Works version of the Recon shoes with its dual BOA system was launched in 2019, but the £340 price tag somewhat limited their appeal.
+The Recon 1.0 (as well as the 2.0 and 3.0 models) however are significantly more accessible, although this has meant a redesign.

-Plenty of fore/aft adjustment and a weight of 331g for a size 42.
-Available in three colours and in sizes 36 to 49EUR.
+The shoes weigh in at 331g for a size 42, and are available in three colours and in sizes 36 to 49EU.